TylorS/typed/apps/website/content/guides/dom-updates-and-reconciliation.md

   { id: "scope", title: "Understanding resource scopes" }, { id: "events", title: "Native browser events" }, ]);

 const rows = many(
   articles,
   (article) => article.id,
   (article) => html`<li>${article.pipe(RefSubject.map((value) => value.title))}</li>`,
 );

 export const page = html`<output>${query}</output><ul>${rows}</ul>`;
 ```

-Changing `query` reaches one retained part.
-Changing the article array invokes keyed collection
+These single-emission sources show the shape of the view.
+With live sources in the same positions,
-work and then a concrete-node range diff.
+a new query reaches one retained part; a new article array invokes keyed collection work and then a concrete-node range diff.
 A row title update is narrower than a reorder, and a
 complete new root emission is broader than either.
 Start a performance investigation by identifying
 which of these the application actually produced.